 Why is trust important?

-We are here today because they laid those early rules of mutual trust.
-It is mutual trust that keeps modern humans secure from physical, mental, and emotional harm.
-From marital and personal to social and professional partnerships, we thrive because we have each other’s back.
+We are here today studying our minds and brains because our forest-dwelling ancestors laid down the first rules of mutual trust.
+That mutual trust keeps modern humans secure from physical, mental, and emotional harm.

 Researchers Larzelere and Hudson found when one person in a romantic relationship trusts another, they base it on: 1. benevolence (whether the other person is interested in their good or merely seeking their own gain), and 2. honesty (whether they can believe in their declared intentions).